zaneGittins/Huntress/README.md

 ### Modules

 Modules are the PowerShell scripts that Huntress executes on remote hosts.
 Modules must return an array of objects.
-Modules must be placed in the modules directory.

 ``` PowerShell
 # Running the Connections module against a single host.